jayli/vim-easydebugger/README.md

 Only three window is really not enough for user to inspect local vars value and function backtraces....
 The following feature will be added soon:

-- QuickFix Window：for local variables and backtrace.
+- QuickFix Window：for backtrace.
 Done!
 - File List Window：for a entire project with a lot of source files, I want a convenient changing buffer operation.
 - Errlog：Errlog is necessary. `:echom` is good, but there is no more space available to show multiline message.
 Besides, I don't want to type `:message` everytime.
+- GUI support: Easydebugger is now tested in cterm on Linux and MacOS.
+Gvim support is not ready.

 ## Licence